 We support breastfeeding enthusiastically!
 Breast milk is the best nutrition for your baby, and the encounter between mother and baby at nursing time is emotionally satisfying to both.
 In our opinion, most newborns, if stable, can be placed directly on the breast after delivery and given no supplement.
 Breast milk usually comes in three to

 Infant formulas are fine too!
 Most babies tolerate a formula based on cow’s milk.
 These are iron-containing formulas.
 The iron is important and does not cause constipation.
 If your baby has an allergy, this will become clear over the first couple of weeks, and we may suggest a formula based on soy or an even

 Signs of infant illnesses and general safety tips.

-We recommend using only soap, water and Vaseline or Aquaphor in the first two weeks of life.
-Desitin and A&D may also be used in the diaper area.
-After the first two weeks of life you may use baby lotions and products made for sensitive skin.
-We suggest using Dreft to launder baby clothes.
-Launder new clothes
+We recommend using only soap, water, and vaseline or aquaphor in the first two weeks of life.
+Desitin, Boudreaux’s Butt Paste, and A&D ointment may also be used in the diaper area.
+After the first two weeks of life, you may use baby lotions and products made for sensitive skin.
+We suggest using Dreft or

 We suggest bathing your infant every two to three days with baby soap or Dove soap and water.
-He should have a sponge bath until the cord falls off at two to four weeks of age.
-After the cord falls off, he may have a bath, which submerges the belly button.
-The cord should be
+He or she should have a sponge bath until the umbilical cord falls off at two to four weeks of age.
+After the cord falls off, he or she may have a bath that submerges the belly

-Burping an infant half way through a feeding and at the end of a feeding is helpful.
+Burping an infant halfway through a feeding and at the end of a feeding is helpful.
 A lot of breastfed babies will not burp, but we like to give them the opportunity!
-After the two-‐week checkup, we suggest not waking a baby to feed at night.
-During the day, wake an infant to feed
+After your baby is back to birth weight (typically at the two-week checkup), we suggest not waking a baby to feed at night.